 SPECIAL TREATMENT FOR JUVENILES UNDER VIRGINIA LAW

-Crimes by Juveniles are prosecuted as delinquency acts in Virginia Juvenile and Domestic Relations District Courts.
-Juveniles are defined by their age for purposes of prosecution – 17 and under – minors.
-But being a kid doesn’t stop you from being prosecuted as an adult for serious crimes.
+Crimes by Juveniles are generally prosecuted as delinquency acts in Virginia Juvenile and Domestic Relations District Courts.
+Juveniles are defined by their age for purposes of prosecution: 17 and under are considered minors.
+But your child’s age doesn’t prevent the government from prosecuting your juvenile as an adult for serious crimes.

 ARE JUVENILE RECORDS IN VIRGINIA SEALED OR OPEN?

 Virginia Juvenile records, charges, and convictions do not get sealed immediately, nor do they disappear.
 For this reason, pleading guilty or paying a ticket without fighting it in court will not make your charge go away.

 FELONY: A Virginia juvenile felony conviction will remain on your criminal record for the rest of your life.

 MISDEMEANOR: A Virginia juvenile misdemeanor conviction will be administratively removed from your criminal record eventually – five years after the offense is committed OR after a juvenile turns 19 years old, whichever is later.